apps/svelte.dev/content/docs/svelte/01-introduction/01-overview.md

 ```

-Function receives `node`, `animation` object with `from`/`to` DOMRect properties, and `parameters`. `from` is starting position, `to` is final position after reorder.
+Function receives `node`, `animation` object with `from`/`to` DOMRects, and `parameters`. `from` is start position, `to` is end position after reorder.

 ```svelte